 Starship Design Guidelines

 Why do Star Trek's starships look the way they look?
 Is the ship I sketched up well-designed?

 Nevertheless, the design of Star Trek ships, official and fan-designed, should not be haphazard.
 First of all, they should comply with real-world engineering principles wherever possible, at least as far as physical dimensions and basic mechanical properties are concerned.
 In addition we have guidelines in the form of the design history and the aesthetics and lineage of starships, of Gene Roddenberry's design rules and of secondary literature such as the Star Trek: The Next Generation Technical Manual.
 All of them show us certain requirements, which may be without a foundation in real physics and engineering, but which make up the distinctive "Treknological" rules of the Star Trek Universe.

 Alas, Star Trek websites and communities show lots of insufficiently considered starship designs, often cut-and-paste work combining components of different ships that are scaled up and down at whim.
 This is one reason why I have compiled possible guidelines for myself and for other fans interested in starship design, in order to improve our work.
 The rules are not meant as directives, but may provide an idea what a "technically correct" ship could look like, which would most likely be a beautiful ship in my opinion.

 The Star Trek Art Department as well as various fans continually come up with new starship designs, predominantly Federation ships.
-All these designs have evolved from Matt Jefferies' original Starship Enterprise and its distinctive saucer/engineering/stardrive configuration.
+All these designs have evolved from Matt Jefferies's original Starship Enterprise and its distinctive saucer/engineering/stardrive configuration.
 The first prominent publication featuring starships other than the Constitution class was the Star Fleet Technical Manual by Franz Joseph Schnaubelt in 1975 (reissued 1991).
 This book became the first incentive for fans to create new starships by rearranging familiar starship components, long before the official Star Trek production discovered this possibility.
 Ships of the Star Fleet (vol. 1) 2290-2291, first published in 1987, continues with this concept.
-Recently, the internet has become the by far most productive platform, and thousands of websites show tens of thousands of fan-designed starships besides the canon classes.
+Since the 1990s, the internet has become the by far most productive platform, and thousands of websites show tens of thousands of fan-designed starships besides the canon classes.